-Companies and causes thereor: Corporate governance in action Deviation from the Assessment criteria Yes No Summary Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies and causes thereof I. Does the Company have a governance structure for promoting sustainable development and a unit that specializes (or is involved in) in sustainable development promotion?
-Does the Board of Directors authorize the senior management to handle and oversee relevant matters? recar many R (II) T many for each book (III) O 1.
-The Company appoints the President Office and relevant corresponding units to be esponsible to form the "Sustainable Development Committee," for the presentation and implementation of sustainable development policies, systems, or related management policies and specific promotion plans, and prepare the "Sustainable Report on a regular basis.
-The "Sustainable Development Committee" convenes meeting quarterly, to identify major issues concerned by the five major stakeholders.
+Companies and causes mereor.
+Corporate governance in action Deviation from the Assessment criteria Yes No No Summary Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies and causes thereof I. Does the Company have a governance structure for promoting sustainable development and a unit that specializes (or is involved in) in sustainable development promotion?
+Does the Board of Directors authorize the senior management to handle and oversee relevant matters?
+(1) The Company appoints the President Office and relevant corresponding units to be responsible to form the "Sustainable Development Committee," for the presentation and implementation of sustainable development policies, systems, or related management policies and specific promotion plans, and prepare the "Sustainable Report on a regular basis.
+(II) Since its establishment in 2021,the "Sustainable Development Committee" convenes meeting semiannually, to identify major issues concerned by the six major stakeholders.
 Each unit conducts programs for each issue, and revises the goals and policies related to the issues, to ensure that each is implemented and evaluated for implementation.
-These are reported to the coard of directors regularly (once a year).
-Operation in 2022: Based on the historical greenhouse gas inventory data, as well as the electricity consumption required for future business growth, while referring to the clean energy policy at the of the place of operation, in 2021, the Company established the emission reduction pathway for the next decade.
+These are reported to the board of directors regularly (once a year).
+(III) Based on the historical greenhouse gas inventory data, as well as the electricity consumption required for future business growth, while referring to the clean energy policy at the of the place of operation, in 2021, the Company established the emission reduction pathway for the next decade.
 These were reported to the board of directors and explained in the important internal meetings, and the plan is that the future product design for energy-saving and weight reduction will be the important development directions.
+(IV) Operation in 2023: In 2023, the Company participated in the Carbon Disclosure Project (CDP) and received a B-score.
 The Company has accepted the CSA assessment, to invite HR, IT, PR & administration to complete the questionnaire, to further understand the corporate capabilities and strategic goals of international institutions on ESG issues.
-Governance - introduced the AA1000 Assurance Standard to certify the sustainable development roadmap for the TWSE and TPEx listed companies with quarterly controls; based on the risk management policies and procedures, report the results of risk identification, and develop countermeasures for high-risk items.
-Environmental - the promotion of renewable energy and the implementation of tree planting program.
-Social - Hsinchu factory has obtained RBA VAP 200-point platinum certificate.
-Various ESG projects are actively promoted both internally and e Compliant with the rationale and practices of "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies."
+Governance - introduced the AA1000 Assurance Standard to certify the sustainable development reports; completed the parent company's greenhouse gas inventory and ISO14064 verification schedule planning to cope with the sustainable development roadmap for the TWSE and TPEx listed companies with quarterly controls; based on the risk management Compliant with the rationale and practices of "Sustainable Development Best Practice Principles for TWSE/TPEx Listed Companies."